 As you pay your Social Security taxes over the years, you accumulate credits that can be used towards your Social Security benefits.
 The number of credits you need before you can apply for your retirement benefits depends on your date of birth.
 For example, people born after 1929 currently need 40 credits to apply for their benefits.
 This is equivalent to ten years of work.
 You can't receive benefits if you stop working before you reach the required number of credits, but you don't lose those credits either.
 When you return to the workforce, your credits will begin accumulating again from the point at which you left off, until you have enough to qualify.

 You can begin gauging what your retirement benefits might look like by carefully reviewing your Social Security Statement.
-The statement no longer comes in the mail once a year; you must view it online at www.ssa.gov/mystatement/.
+You can view your statement online at www.ssa.gov/mystatement/.
+Social Security sends out printed statements every five years to those not receiving benefits, and every year to those over 60.
 For information on reviewing your statement, see Nolo's article Social Security: Checking Your Earnings and Benefits.

 The short answer is "Somewhat."
 This is because the next decade will see the largest drop in worker-to-beneficiary ratios in history, as baby boomers begin to retire.
 The problem gets compounded when you consider that people's life-spans are growing longer, the birth rate is declining, and the cost of living is only going up.

 When Social Security was first established, the worker to beneficiary ratio was over 15 to 1; today it's closer to 3 to 1, with odds that it will shrink even further over the next few decades.
 This means that less money will be put into the Social Security system, while more gets taken out.
-In fact, projections for 2010 show the federal government paying out more money in Social Security benefits than it will take in via payroll taxes.
+In fact, projections show the federal government paying out more money in Social Security benefits than it will take in via payroll taxes around the year 2020.

-Economically speaking, this shortfall is not sustainable, and without an infusion of money from another source, the Social Security benefit system will face problems within the next 50 or so years.
-Current predictions indicate that the Social Security trust fund will run out in 2037 if nothing is done.
+Economically speaking, this shortfall is not sustainable for the long term, and without an infusion of money from another source, the Social Security benefit retirement system will face problems within the next 20 or so years.
+Current predictions indicate that the Social Security trust fund will run out in 2035 if nothing is done.
 After this point, retirees can generally expect about 75 cents on every dollar of their scheduled benefits.
 Thats because once the trust fund is depleted, there will be no surplus left.
 From that point on, the amount thats paid out in the form of benefits can only match what's coming into the Social Security system through employment taxes.

 If retirement is right around the corner, you probably have nothing to worry about when it comes to your Social Security benefits.
 The problems described above are highly unlikely to affect current retirees or even those who plan to retire in the next ten years.
 The SSA has also stated that it has no plans to cut current benefits.